sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 - They are memory efficient because they are allocated on the stack with small initial sizes.
 - Switching between goroutines is fast because it is managed by the Go runtime within a process.
 - Go optimizes how work is distributed across goroutines.
     - For more details on this, watch [GopherCon 2018: Kavya Joshi - The Scheduler Saga][scheduler-saga].
 - A goroutine starts by calling a function with the `go` keyword in front of it.

 ## Channels

-- Channels are used to communicate between goroutines.
+- Channels are *used to communicate between goroutines*.
-- They are a built-in type that require the `make` function to create them, e.g. `ch := make(chan int)`.
+- They are a built-in type that require the `make` function to create them, e.g., `ch := make(chan int)`.
 - The zero value of a channel is `nil`.
 - They are passed as parameters to functions as a pointer.

 ### Reading, writing, buffering

-- The `<-` operator is used to send and receive data from a channel.
-It indicates the direction of the data flow.
+- The `<-` operator is used to send and receive data from a channel. *It indicates the direction of the data flow*.
-- A function parameter can specify the direction of the channel, e.g. `func f(ch <-chan int)` will make it so that the channel can only be read from.
+- A function parameter can specify the direction of the channel, e.g., `func f(ch <-chan int)` will make it so that the channel can only be read from.
 Likewise, `func f(ch chan<- int)` will make it so that the channel can only be written to.
 - By default, channels are *unbuffered*, meaning that they can only hold one value at a time.
 They should be used most of the time.
-- A channel can be buffered by specifying the buffer size when creating it, e.g. `ch := make(chan int, 10)`.
+- A channel can be buffered by specifying the buffer size when creating it.
+E.g., `ch := make(chan int, 10)`.
 - `len(ch)` is used to get the number of elements in the channel.
 - `cap(ch)` is used to get the capacity of the channel.
 - The capacity of a channel cannot be changed after it is created.